Trade Credit Policy

 Q: Why can't I use my trade credit towards new books?

 A: The simple answer is cash flow.
 We actually tried that for a while, but the sad truth is that fluctuating exchange rates and fluctuating Canadian cover prices (as compared to US prices) mean we lose too much money on each new book sold with trade credit.
-We've opted, instead, to make new books available at the lowest possible price - as of now (Feb 2010), we can offer most new books (in-stock or special order) at US Cover Price, which means considerable savings on many books.
+We've opted, instead, to make new books available at the lowest possible price - as of now (Jan 2017), we can offer most new books (in-stock or special order) at slightly above US Cover Price, which means considerable savings on many books.

 Q: Why can't I use my trade credit towards consignment books?